**We Only Ship To US Business Addresses**

 A 4-ton ratchet arbor press stands out because of its ratcheting mechanism.
 This feature allows for fast pressing speed and more pressing force, which is good for jobs that require more force.

-A 1-ton compound leverage arbor press uses a ratcheting system to build and multiply leverage.
-It is good for jobs that require more pressing force.
+Compound leverage arbor presses are also available.
+These presses use a ratcheting system to build and multiply leverage, making them suitable for jobs that require more pressing force.

 Components of an Arbor Press